-- Investors: If your business has the support of investor, you need to present a solid successions plan before relinquishing control of your business.
+- Investors: If your business has the support of investors, you need to present a solid succession plan before relinquishing control of your business.
 A successions plan will help maintain the support and confidence of those who are financially invested.

 What is the Value of Your Business?

 Conducting a business valuation has many benefits, even if you are not planning to sell your business any time soon.
 Keeping track of the value of your business can help you communicate with investors and even request loans.